Should You Stop Using Aluminum in Kitchen Right Now? Fact or Fiction!

 A research article published in the international journal of electrochemistry science in 2012 titled, Risk Assessment of Using Aluminum Foil in Food Preparation, reported that the level of leaching was dependent on the temperature at which the food is prepared and the pH of the food solution.
 Basically, the higher the temperature, the more the leaching.
 Acidic foods, as well as food solutions cooked with spices and salts, were also found to encourage leaching of aluminum into the food.

 How Harmful Is Aluminum To Your Health?

 There is an ongoing debate as to whether or not continued ingestion of aluminum has actual detrimental health effects on humans.
 There are split opinions on the matter even within the scientific fields.

 Many studies have tried to prove the neurotoxic effects of the continued use of aluminum utensils for cooking.
 Such studies have found accumulated aluminum deposits in the brain of patients who have Alzheimer’s.

 The introduction of the metal directly to the bloodstream of dialysis patients was found to result in its accumulation in the brain tissue.
 Such patients were found to develop neurological problems such as memory loss, and dementia in extreme cases.

-Its accumulation in the bone tissue has been found to interfere with proper bone formation especially in children.
+Its accumulation in the bone tissue has been found to interfere with proper bone formation, especially in children.
 Aluminum has a high affinity for phosphates and thus will bind efficiently to them.
-Phosphorus, and subsequently phosphates, are an integral part of a healthy bone formation.
+Phosphorus, and subsequently phosphates, are an integral part of healthy bone formation.
 When they are bound to aluminum, they are unable to play their role in this vital physiological process.